anoopctkm/machine-learning/projects/capstone/proposal.md

 ### Evaluation Metrics

 Given a data set of known movie ratings, models investigating this problem can be evaluated by the accuracy of their predictions.
-If 5-stars are treated as categorical outcomes, then metrics such as precision, recall, and F1 are appropriate measures of performance.
-If 5-stars are treated as continuous, then metrics such as root mean square error are appropriate (this metric was used in the famous [Netflix Prize](https://en.wikipedia.org/wiki/Netflix_Prize)).
-Different algorithms will be tested, therefore making it possible that both of these evaluation approaches will be used.
+For this project, these ratings will be treated as a continuous variable.
+Therefore, an appropriate metric for evaluating model performance will be the [root mean square error](https://en.wikipedia.org/wiki/Root-mean-square_deviation) (RMSE).
+This has been the metric used in similar problems such as the famous [Netflix Prize](https://en.wikipedia.org/wiki/Netflix_Prize)).

+The RMSE is calculated by squaring the error terms (residuals) for predictions on a given set of data points, calculating the means of these, and taking the square root.
+A value of 0 indicates that all predictions perfectly match the true values.
+The more positive the value, the worse the performance.
+Therefore, the expectation is that a hybrid recommender system will have a lower RMSE (closer to zero) than the benchmark approaches described above.

 ### Project Design

 My expected approach will attempt to do the following:

 - Develop *collaborative filtering model*: For a particular user, use unsupervised methods to find similar users and how they would rate the movies being considered.
+This may inolve clustering users into different segments via methods such as K-means, or Gaussian Mixture models.
 - Develop *content-based filtering model*: For any new movie, use unsupervised methods to find similar (rated) movies and link these to user ratings.
 - Combine information in a supervised manner to make a prediction.

 The tasks involved in achieving these steps include:

 - Downloading and preprocessing the [MovieLens 20M](https://www.kaggle.com/grouplens/movielens-20m-dataset) and [IMDB 5000 Movie](https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset) datasets.
+- Exploring and visualizing the data.
+- Building and evaluating benchmark models.
 - Implementing an unsupervised algorithm for identifying movies that are similar to eachother.
 - Implementing an unsupervised algorithm for identifying users whose ratings are similar to eachother.
 - Implementing a supervised algorithm that combines information across these sources to make predictions of new movie ratings.
+- Analyzing and evaluating the results.
+- Considering improvements to the model.

 The final data pipeline is expected to take IMDB information about a new movie and ratings of other movies for a given user, and produce a predicted 5-star rating.